This article will document some of the most common reasons given by Muslims for Islam's veracity, and offers a short response to each one.

 24 But if you are unable to do so - and you will never be able to do so - then fear the Fire fuelled with people and stones, which is prepared for the disbelievers.

 The Quran is, in reality, very easy to reproduce, and has been in works like The True Furqan.
-However, since the "challenge" must be judged by Muslims, is regarded as blasphemous to even attempt, and has a foregone conclusion - "you will never be able to do so" - it's a foolish, pointless challenge.
+However, since the challenge must be judged by Muslims, is regarded as blasphemous to even attempt, and has a foregone conclusion - "you will never be able to do so" - it is not a serious or genuine challenge.
 Even if the Quran were impossible to reproduce, that would do nothing to prove it is from God, but rather it would prove that it is unique.

-Muslims, also, will wax poetical telling us that the Quran is so incredible that it is regarded by Muslims and non-Muslims alike as the greatest work of literature in Arabic, nay - in any language:
+Muslims, also, will often claim that the Quran is regarded by Muslims and non-Muslims alike as the greatest work of literature in Arabic, or even in any language:

 The Qur'an: A Literary Masterpiece That Transcends Generations